richardbogad/infinitra/EULA.md

 3. Modify, adapt, translate, or create derivative works based upon the Software, except as relates to the Open-Source Components governed by their respective licenses.
 4. Redistribute the official Software installer only if obtained directly from the official distribution source (e.g., `https://github.com/richardbogad/infinitra`) and only if it includes this EULA, the Terms of Service, Privacy Policy, and other accompanying legal documents, and provided you do not repackage, modify, or bundle the Software with any other items.
 5. Remove, alter, or obscure any copyright, trademark, or other proprietary notices or labels on or within the Software.
-6. Reverse engineer, decompile, disassemble, or otherwise attempt to derive the source code, underlying ideas, algorithms, structure, or organization of the proprietary core component `Infinitra.Core.DLL` or any other non-Open-Source Component of the Software, except and only to the extent that such activity is expressly permitted by applicable mandatory law (e.g., for interoperability purposes under specific conditions).
+6. Reverse engineer, decompile, disassemble, or otherwise attempt to derive the source code, underlying ideas, algorithms, structure, or organization of the proprietary core components `Infinitra.Core.dll` and `Infinitra.Shared.dll` or any other non-Open-Source Component of the Software, except and only to the extent that such activity is expressly permitted by applicable mandatory law (e.g., for interoperability purposes under specific conditions).
-7. Include the `Infinitra.Core.DLL` or other proprietary components of the Software in any product, service, or software offered for sale or commercial distribution.
+7. Include the `Infinitra.Core.dll` and `Infinitra.Shared.dll` or other proprietary components of the Software in any product, service, or software offered for sale or commercial distribution.
 8. Use the Software for any purpose other than its intended personal, non-commercial entertainment use.
 9. Violate any terms outlined in the [Terms of Service (`TERMS.md`)](TERMS.md).